-The federal government should not undermine municipal autonomy with respect making fundamental employment to decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring binding arbitration. compulsory NLC opposes federal legislation which singles out a class of municipal employees to be provided special investigative and disciplinary procedures.
+The federal should government not undermine municipal autonomy with respect fundamental employment making to decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring compulsory binding arbitration.
+NLC opposes federal legislation which singles out a class of municipal employees to be provided special investigative and disciplinary procedures.